nvim-lualine/lualine.nvim/README.md

       statusline = {},       -- only ignores the ft for statusline. winbar = {},           -- only ignores the ft for winbar.
   },

+  ignore_focus = {},         -- If current filetype is in this list it'll
+                             -- always be drawn as inactive statusline -- and the last window will be drawn as active statusline.
+                             -- for example if you don't want statusline of -- your file tree / sidebar window to have active -- statusline you can add their filetypes here.

   always_divide_middle = true, -- When set to true, left sections i.e. 'a','b' and 'c'
                                -- can't take over the entire statusline even